martinpihrt/OSPy-plugins/plugins/pressure_monitor/README.md

 * Max time to activate pressure sensor:
   Type maximum certain time to activate pressure in pipe.
 Maximum time is 999 seconds.

+* Select filter for graph history
+  Without limits
+  Day filter
+  Month filter
+  Year filter

 * Status:
   Status window from the plugin.

 The hardware should be connected as follows:
 <a href="/plugins/pressure_monitor/static/images/schematics.png"><img src="/plugins/pressure_monitor/static/images/schematics.png" width="100%"></a>

 Recommend using optocoupler between GPIO and sensor.
 Visit [Martin Pihrt's blog](http://www.pihrt.com/elektronika/248-moje-rapsberry-pi-zavlazovani-zahrady). for more information.